MarcosMorais95/PCFXmlToJson/README.md

 - Supports an **external reset** (triggered from the host app) to clear the current state without needing a “Reset” button inside the control.

 ---
+## Usage

+Click here to [Download](https://github.com/MarcosMorais95/PCFXmlToJson/releases/tag/v1.0.1) the managed solution that you can use to import the control into your environment:

+---
 ## Key features

 - **Single or multi-file mode** via a boolean property.